Dear reader of ADxS.org, please excuse the disruption.

 • the node betweenness centrality of the inter-site phase cluster connectivity within the delta and theta bands

-In practice, however, ADHD sufferers do not need to be distinguished from healthy people, but ADHD needs to be distinguished from other disorders of unknown composition.
-This is a much more complex task.
+In practice, however, people with ADHD do not have to be distinguished from healthy people, but ADHD has to be distinguished from other disorders of unknown composition.
+This is a much more complex task than all the methods presented so far have been able to solve.

 4.1.1.
 Beta-theta ratio as a diagnostic tool